JarKz/dotfiles/config/nvim/README.md

 It's my final neovim configuration and I don't want to change anymore.
 Of course, I can change if one or more plugins breaks or will be deprecateds (i.e. I'm fixing after updating).

+> __NOTE__
+> I'm using neovim-nigthly because this version have a lot of functionality that I need to comfort coding.
+So this config with the neovim stable version will be have some errors.

 ## Structure

 The current structure of configuration based on standard for 'lazy.nvim' plugin: